-These chocolate peanut butter vegan energy balls are basically healthy peanut butter cups that you can eat any time you want.
+These vegan chocolate peanut butter balls are basically healthy peanut butter cups that you can eat any time you want.
 And they are so easy to make!

 Wow, have we been snacking lately!
-I decided to work on this recipe for vegan energy balls, because I needed a sweet treat that was a bit less junky.
-These healthy chocolate peanut butter bites were just the ticket.
+I decided to work on this recipe for chocolate peanut butter balls, because I needed a sweet treat that was a bit less junky.
+These healthy peanut butter bites were just the ticket.

 Not that I have a problem with a decadent dessert, but y'all.
 Things were getting out of hand with the late-night snacks